 Our vision is for the Jesus Trail to serve as:

-a bridge to build transformational relationships and understandings between nationalities, cultures and religions in the Middle East
+- Building Bridges: Build transformational relationships and understandings between nationalities, cultures and religions in the Middle East.

-an economic stimulus to support the livelihood of local communities through responsible, grassroots ecotourism
+- Empowering Local Communities through Ecotourism: An economic stimulus to support the livelihood of local communities through responsible, grassroots ecotourism.

-an epic hiking route that increases connection to the natural world, that encourages environmental care through a leave-no-trace approach
+- Green Pilgrimage: An epic hiking route that increases connection to the natural world, that encourages environmental care through a leave-no-trace approach.

 We hope that travelers of diverse religious and ethnic backgrounds will gain a new understanding of the life of Jesus through the people and land that shaped his historical context along the Jesus Trail.
 Today, encounters on the trail still serve as opportunities to extend and receive hospitality with diverse groups of people.
 Modern travelers can practice living simply and traveling light, gaining wisdom from the spirit of Jesus’ words from Mark 6:8-9: “Take nothing for the journey except a staff—no bread, no bag, no money in your belts.
 Wear sandals but not an extra tunic.”

 We strongly encourage all to walk with a leave-no-trace approach, respecting everything they encounter in order to improve the surrounding environment.
 We believe that trails are made by walking, and invite all sojourners to take the first step and begin a journey of adventure, discovery and transformation.

 The Jesus Trail was founded to serve as a world-class trekking route, a platform for historical and spiritual learning and a bridge that brings together diverse people and promotes interactive with diverse local narratives.
 We strive to offer experiences and services that are ethical, sustainable and available to all people.
 The Jesus Trail does not promote any one theological or political perspective, and we aim to work together with local and international persons and organizations with diverse perspectives.